taiki-e/upload-rust-binary-action/README.md

 This action builds and uploads Rust binary that specified by `bin` option to GitHub Releases.

 Currently, this action is basically intended to be used in combination with an action like [create-gh-release-action] that creates a GitHub release when a tag is pushed.
+See also [supported events](#supported-events).

 ### Inputs